Organised by: RGI, NESO, and 50Hertz

 Holistic planning

 The growing complexity of land and sea use in Europe makes it essential to integrate spatial data into system design processes.
-With this in mind, the Best Practice Webinar ‘Mapping the Future’ under RGI’s ‘Energy & Space’ Workstream aims to foster dialogue on best practices in integrated spatial and energy system planning.
+With this in mind, the Best Practice Webinar ‘Mapping the Future’ under RGI’s ‘Energy & Space’ Workstream fostered dialogue on best practices in integrated spatial and energy system planning.
+During the webinar, experts from the UK and Germany shared their experiences in this effort.

 Speakers